What is the purpose of the Local Offer?

 - • Health diagnosis through a GP, Paediatrician, Health Visitor

 You can raise concerns by talking to us – firstly contact your child’s class teacher/keyworker.
-You could also contact the Inclusion Manager or the Headteacher.
+You could also contact the Pastoral and Inclusion Lead or the Headteacher.
 If appropriate, contact your GP surgery.

 We pride ourselves on building positive relationships with parents.
 We are open and honest with parents and hope that they are able to do the same with us.